 I now had my title wood slat and the things I’m grateful for.

 In order to connect the wood slats and hang my Thanksgiving wood sign, I first turned the slats over.
 I spaced them out, using an extra wood slat to get a consistent separation.

 Then I used a staple gun to attach jute twine to the backs.

 Sweet Shark helped me use the staple gun.
 I knotted the ends of the jute twine for interest.

 I hung the sign on the existing picture hook.
-To hide the picture hook and give the sign more color and punch, I found a piece of plaid orange ribbon.
-I think the bow really finished off the gratitude sign.
+To hide the picture hook and give the sign more color and punch, I found a piece of plaid orange ribbon and made a bow.
+I think the bow really finished off the Thanksgiving gratitude sign.